26th June 2023

 The Wokingham Borough Wellbeing Board is a formal committee of the local authority, charged with promoting greater integration and partnership between bodies from the NHS, Public Health and local government.

 In partnership with Clinical Commissioning Groups (CCGs), through a Joint Strategic Needs Assessment (JSNA), the board is responsible for identifying the current and future social care and health needs of the local area, and setting strategies which influence decisions taken in the council and health services.

 Read our Health and Wellbeing Committee details page to view member details, agendas and meetings, and contact information.

 Formal meetings are held in public.
 The public can submit questions to the board, as long as they follow council regulations for submitting questions.

 Underlying principles of health and wellbeing boards

-- Openness and transparency in the way that the board carried out its work
+- Openness and transparency in the way that the board carries out its work.

-- Inclusiveness in the way it engages with the local people
+- Inclusiveness in the way the board engages with the local people.